 Because of these fairly standard license and practice requirements, you won’t find much difference in salaries here.
 However, where you practice (both setting and location) and how long you’ve been practicing does influence your earning power in the SLP field.

-According to ASHA, SLPs with 1-3 years of experience earned an average salary of $66,000.
-Salaries continue to grow until reaching a peak at about 20 years of experience:
+According to ASHA, SLPs with 1-3 years of experience earned a median salary of $74,000.
+Median salaries continue to grow until reaching a peak at about 20 years of experience:

 From Hospitals to In-Home Service: What SLPs Earn in Different Practice Settings

 You’ll find significant salary differences depending on the setting in which SLPs work.
-According to the ASHA 2019 salary survey, the highest-paid SLPs worked in skilled nursing facilities, where they earned an annual average salary of $95,000.
-The BLS also reported a similar annual mean salary for SLPs in this setting, at $94,840.
+According to the ASHA 2023 salary survey, the highest-paid SLPs worked in skilled nursing facilities, where they earned an annual average salary of $96,900.
+In 2024 the BLS reported a higher annual mean salary for SLPs in this setting, at $111,710.

-SLPs in VA, long-term acute care, and general medical hospitals also earned an average salary that far exceeded the national average – $85,798, according to ASHA.
-BLS stats also mirrored ASHA, with SLPs in these settings earning a mean salary of $85,220.
+SLPs in VA, long-term acute care, and general medical hospitals earned an average annual salary of $93,378 according to ASHA, far exceeding the national average.
+2024 BLS stats show SLPs in general medical and surgical hospitals earned an average annual salary of $100,990.

-According to ASHA, other average salaries according to setting include:
+According to ASHA, other average annual salaries according to setting include:

-The top earners in the field (top 25th percentile) earned the following average salaries, according to ASHA:
+The top earners in the field (top 25%) earned the following average salaries, according to ASHA:

 And the Top-Paying Cities and States for SLPs Are…